John Ovenden

 Brief Life History of John

-When John Ovenden was born in 1721, in Ham, Kent, England, United Kingdom, his father, John Ovenden, was 31 and his mother, Susanna Cox, was 32.
+When John Ovenden was born in April 1721, in Woodnesborough, Kent, England, United Kingdom, his father, John Ovenden, was 31 and his mother, Susanna Cox, was 31.
 He married Margaret Ratley on 5 April 1746, in Woodnesborough, Kent, England.
 They were the parents of at least 5 sons and 7 daughters.
-He died in October 1799, in Woodnesborough, Kent, England, at the age of 78, and was buried in Woodnesborough, Kent, England, United Kingdom.
+He died in October 1799, in Woodnesborough, Kent, England, at the age of 78.

 Photos and Memories (0)